+An example of a combination would be looking into the mental health (social and emotional wellbeing) of junior doctors.
 This group project has many sections to be completed and time management is important to avoid the last minute rush!
 We recommend for students to review the SH Course Guide carefully to avoid overseeing any minute details.
 It is often best if the topic chosen for the project is relevant to at least 1-2 (if not more) community placements attended by the students in any group.
 This is due to components requiring interviewing stakeholders related to the project topic.
-A brief summary of the tasks required for the project is summarised below:
+A brief summary of the tasks required for the project is summarised below.

-- Decide on a health issue to focus on and a specific population group - do not be afraid to be specific!
-(E.g. rather than choosing migrants, you can decide to focus on a particularly ethnicity of interest) - 2.
-Discuss the significance of the chosen public health problem for NSW or Australia - 3.
-Discuss the sociocultural, economic and behavioural factors contributing to the chosen public health problem in Australia with reference to a theoretical framework e.g. the Ecological Model of Health - 4.
-Identify AND describe ONE public health intervention that best addresses the contributing factors to the health issue identified in the preceding tasks

-- 5. Discuss any improvements to the above chosen intervention and how it can be more patient-centred, culturally appropriate and relevant to focus population - 6.
+- Decide on a health issue to focus on and a specific population group do not be afraid to be specific!
+(E.g. rather than choosing migrants, you can decide to focus on a particular ethnicity of interest) - Discuss the significance of the chosen public health problem for NSW or Australia - Discuss the sociocultural, economic and behavioural factors contributing to the chosen public health problem in Australia with reference to a theoretical framework e.g. the Ecological Model of Health - 4.
+Identify AND describe ONE public health intervention that best addresses the contributing factors to the health issue identified in the preceding tasks - Discuss any improvements to the above chosen intervention and how it can be more patient-centred, culturally appropriate and relevant to focus population - 5.
 Identify who will be implementing the intervention and potential challenges - 7.
 Present all of the above in POSTER format and a REPORT for final submission

 Ideally, you should team-up with colleagues whom you trust.
 However, in reality this is not always feasible because you will be grouped according to your placement's geographical location.
 If you happen to have inactive members, try to resolve it amongst the group members.
 Should that not work don't be afraid to notify the course convenor early (Dr Husna Razee).
-Nothing much could be done for late notification other than not penalising your group for late project submission.